demisto/vscode-extension/README.md

 * `xsoar.linter.[linter-name].patterns`: Which file patterns (glob) to run with the linter.

-The linters will write its data to the path configured in `xsoar.autoFindProblems.reportPath`.
+The linters will write its data to the path configured in `xsoar.autoFindProblems.reportPath`, which is also the file that VSCode takes the problems from.

 If you wish to see the process running (or check why it's failing or not working), change `xsoar.linter.showOnSaveTerminal` to `true`.